Home » Holidays Seasonal » Rustic Flag for 4th of July

 I very randomly placed the stars on the blue square.
 This was a temporary spot to take a couple of pictures.
 I screwed two screws into the back braces, leaving them raised enough to “catch” the fence to hold it.

-I actually ended up moving it to a prettier place in the yard, still on the fence though.
+I actually ended up moving it to a prettier place in the yard, still on the fence, though.
 It was either hang it on the fence or “stake” it in the yard.
-While I was working on securing it to the fence with zip ties, and man and woman drove by.
-His window was down and he slowed down to comment on my new artwork.
+While I was working on securing it to the fence with zip ties, a man and a woman drove by.
+His window was down, and he slowed down to comment on my new artwork.
 He said it was “very nice”.

 Easy Scrap Wood Firecracker Decor